 There are many different diseases and conditions that cause vomiting.
 Sometimes the cause is obvious, such as the pet that starts to vomit after getting into the kitchen garbage.
-The diagnosis would be upset stomach or gastritis due to “dietary indiscretion” (eating the wrong kind of food).
+The diagnosis would be upset stomach or gastritis due to dietary indiscretion (eating inappropriate things).

 However, in many cases, the cause of the vomiting is not so clear.
 Here is a list of just some of the many causes of vomiting:

-- Disorders of the gastrointestinal tract (stomach and bowel): inflammation, bacterial or viral infections, parasites, tumors, dietary indiscretion, pancreatitis, constipation, and blocked bowel due to eating inedible material such as corn cobs, bones, socks (dogs), or string (cats) etc.
+- Disorders of the gastrointestinal tract (stomach and bowel) including inflammation, bacterial or viral infections, parasites, tumors, dietary indiscretion, pancreatitis, constipation, and blocked bowel due to eating inedible material such as corn cobs, bones, socks (dogs), or string (cats).

-- Endocrine (hormonal) diseases: severe uncontrolled diabetes mellitus (“sugar diabetes”), hyperthyroidism in cats (over active thyroid gland), and hypoadrenocorticism (Addison's disease – failure of the adrenal gland)
+- Endocrine (hormonal) diseases such as severe uncontrolled diabetes mellitus (sugar diabetes), hyperthyroidism in cats (over active thyroid gland), and hypoadrenocorticism (Addison's disease – failure of the adrenal gland).

 This list is huge!
-How can we possibly determine the cause of vomiting in my pet?
+How can the cause of vomiting in my pet possibly be determined?

 The search for answers starts with a complete history and physical examination.
-A pet’s “history” is the information you give the veterinarian about your pet’s illness.
-In a vomiting pet this would include details such as how long the vomiting has been going on, whether the pet has eaten anything unusual (plants, garbage, table scraps etc.), and whether the pet is feeling poorly or is bright and alert.
+A pet’s history is the information you give the veterinarian about your pet’s illness.
+In a vomiting pet this would include details such as how long the vomiting has been going on, whether the pet has eaten anything unusual (plants, garbage, table scraps), and whether the pet is feeling poorly or is bright and alert.
 This information can be very helpful.
-For example, a vomiting cat with a history of playing with string may have intestinal blockage from eating string, a large breed dog with a history of vomiting after eating may have a bloated or twisted stomach, a normal active puppy may be vomiting because of intestinal parasites (“worms”).
+For example, a vomiting cat with a history of playing with string may have an intestinal blockage from eating string, a large breed dog with a history of vomiting after eating may have a bloated or twisted stomach, a normal active puppy may be vomiting because of intestinal parasites (worms).

-Sometimes a diagnosis can be made just with history and physical examination.
-However, in most cases additional diagnostic tests will be needed and your veterinarian may recommend doing screening tests.
-These are a series of simple tests that provide information about the overall health of the pet and often provide further clues about the underlying problem.
+Sometimes a diagnosis can be made just with history and physical examination; however, in most cases, additional diagnostic tests will be needed.
+Your veterinarian may recommend doing screening tests which are basic tests that provide information about the overall health of the pet and often provide further clues about the underlying problem.